suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 ### Publishing Media

-On successful setup of the WebTranport session, publishers send `publish_request` message listing the tracks they intend to publish data on.
+On successful setup of the WebTransport session, publishers send `publish_request` message listing the tracks they intend to publish data on.
 Publisher MUST be authorized to publish on the tracks and Relays MUST